Life Insurance for Marijuana Users – Complete New Guide to Getting the Lowest Rates in

 Tobacco Use – If you use tobacco products especially smoking cigarettes, your rates can skyrocket.
 Cigarette smokers usually pay about 300% more money in premiums.
 So if you smoke, get some help and quit smoking as soon as possible.
 It will only destroy your health!

 I would recommend contacting our office.
 We have been in business for over 30 years and represent the best life insurance companies in the nation.
 We shop the market with over 40 companies to ensure you always get the best rates.

 Helping you find the best life insurance for marijuana smokers is a snap.
 Due to the fact we represent all the most competitive companies, we guarantee to find you the lowest rates possible.

 We will usually take the extra few minutes to run a very beneficial medical pre-screen (if needed) for many of our applicants before we have them apply.
 This eliminates any possible surprises and can pinpoint the company that will offer you the lowest rates possible.
-Our quoting system will allow you to review the best life insurance quotes for marijuana users displayed side by side in less than a minute.
+In addition, our quoting system will allow you to review the best life insurance quotes for marijuana users displayed side by side in less than a minute.

 Fallacy #1 –

 “If you state on an application that you smoke marijuana, the insurance company can contact law enforcement, and you could be arrested as a drug user.”

 Nothing could be farther from the truth!